coldspire/tiers/src/tiers/kids-shows/spidey-amazing-friends.md

 layout: tier-item.liquid
 ---

-This show is, by all measures, just fine.
+XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX

+So here's where I write about my annoyance with the standard children's episodic format, which has gone something like this since time immemorial[^1]:

+1. The protagonists and friends are engaged in an activity to set up the plot at large
+2. A villain or situation disrupts or pulls the protagonists away from the activity in step 1
+3. The crew attempts to stop the villainy but runs into one or two minor obstacles.
+The villain temporarily gains the upper hand
+4. The crew gets it together and subdues the villain
+5. The activity in step 1 is resumed
+6. To end the episode, a character says something funny or clever so everyone can laugh together as the screen fades to black

+So, all in all, this Spidey show is fine.
 It's _fine_.
-This is not a bad show in the way that shows can be bad, especially when you compare it to all the cheap user-made garbage on YouTube or Disney's own SuperKitties.
+This is not a bad show in the way that shows can be bad, especially when you compare it to all the cheap user-made garbage on YouTube or something like the pandering brainless hairball that is Disney's own SuperKitties.

-But this is a show that _bugs_ me.
-And the thing that bugs me about this show is how lazy it is.
-Here is the formula:
-1. Peter Parker/Spiderman and friends are engaged in an activity to set up the plot at large. _We are smart, fun-loving kids doing a thing._
-2. A villain disrupts or pulls the protagonists away from the activity in step 1. _No peace or fun allowed!_
-3. The crew attempts to stop the villainy but runs into one or two minor obstacles when the villain has the upper hand! _Oh no!_
-4. The crew gets it together and subdues the villain! _We did it, gang!_
-5. The activity in step 1 is resumed. _Remember how we loved being smart and fun?_
-6. And to end the episode, a character speaks a _bon mot_ so everyone can laugh together as the screen fades to black. _Isn't it all funny-fun in the end?_

-To be sure, seemingly 90% of shows for the age demographic of preschoolers through, say, late teenagers — so, yeah, basically all of childhood — follow this formula.
-Spidey and His Amazing Friends is just the one show of this type that my kids watched the most, so it bothered me the most.

-OK, so _why_ does this show bug me so much?
-Because it features some of the most recognizable fictional characters in the world standing on top of Disney's broad shoulders, and it takes the easiest route to tell a story.
-XXXXXXXXXXXXx
+But Spidey bugs me.
+It doesn't bug me because it adheres to The Formula, which is the Hero's Journey 4 Kidz.
+It doesn't bug me because the show has a dull and lifeless presentation in spite of its bright colors, exaggerated character proportions, and playful banter.
+It doesn't bug me because I'm not a comic fan and was tired of the glut of comics content that dominated pop culture over the last decade-plus.
+Or the XXXXXXXXXXXXXXXXX

-Do I expect anything else from Disney making a show at this level for this age group?
-No, not really.
-And yet somehow my brain has convinced itself that a company that is fully capable, in all of the resources that matter, of well-done stories and good compelling visuals should always reach a high bar, regardless of its audience.
-Obviously that's not the way it goes and hasn't gone that way for a long time.
+Spidey bugs me because somehow my brain has convinced itself that Disney, a company that is fully capable of well-done stories and good compelling visuals, regardless of its audience, still puts out shows like this.

+Is that fair?
+Probably not.

 But it still bugs me.

+[^1]:By which I mean at least as far back as the 80s, when I started honing my own TV-watching skills